ericsotack/beachballbot/README.md

 Run app.py as a flask app to start the REST api and groupme bot.
 - The GroupMe bot must have a config file defined giving it a name and mapping from group_id to bot_id for that chat.

+- To run as a Flask app, you need the libraries specified in requirements.txt.
+Run the following commands from the project root.

+   On windows to install the dependencies:
+   - $ py -m pip install -r requirements.txt

+   Then to run:
+   - $ py -m flask run

 Run discord.py as a normal python script to start it.
 - It must be configured with your own bot API token in conf/discord_token.txt